flex-tjon/flow-invalid-exported-annotation-bug/README.md

 3. Open the project in VS Code, ensure the Flow Language Support extension is installed (v1.9.2)

 ## Steps to reproduce
 1. Open `Component.jsx` in the text editor.
-Notice that three Flow errors are reported in the Problems tab below
+Notice that four Flow errors are reported in the Problems tab below
 2. Then, open `helpers.js` in the text editor

 ## What is expected to happen